bobluppes/graaf/docs/docs/quickstart/installation/installation.md

 Installing Graaf on your project is easy!
 Simply copy the `graaflib` directory to your project and add it to your include path.

-1. Copy `graaflip` to your project.
+1. Copy `graaflib` to your project.
 2. Before compiling, add the directory to your include path.

    ```bash